Chirag-ahir/SFC-Preparation/README.md

 What is transactional security?<br>
 Transaction Security is a framework that intercepts real-time events and applies appropriate actions to monitor and control user activity

+What is login ip ranges?<br>
+Login IP Ranges allow you to specify a set of IP Ranges where a login is allowed.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>